SFTP vs API Integrations: Which Is the Best to Choose?

 • Scalability.
 As an organization grows, it might be more difficult to handle multiple SFTP integrations, each for a different data source.
 API integration offers a greater degree of scalability for business.

 • Maintenance cost.
 SFTP integration is usually associated with lower implementation and maintenance costs.
-APIs usually require high investment cost, especially when there’s need for high-frequency API calls, support, and advanced features that go with highly paid pricing plans.
+APIs usually require high investment costs, especially when there’s a need for high-frequency API calls, support, and advanced features that go with highly paid pricing plans.

 • Flexibility.
 APIs ensure customized data interactions, whereas SFTP follows a straightforward transfer process.